Ken Squier: Announcer in other sports

 Squier announced CBS Sports' occasional CART IndyCar broadcasts in the 1990s as well as hosted the 1982 Individual Speedway World Championship from the Los Angeles Coliseum alongside four-time Speedway World Champion Barry Briggs of New Zealand and pit reporter Dave Despain.
 Squier hosted CBS' "live flag-to-flag" coverage of American Formula One races in the 1980s (e.g. Detroit, Dallas) along with David Hobbs and pit reporter Chris Economaki.

-He has also announced in a wide range of sports outside of auto racing, including ice skating, golf, and tennis.
-He has announced outside of the United States, including Australia, Japan, and Europe.
-He was a play-by-play announcer for CBS' United States coverage of the 1992 Winter Olympics in Albertville and the 1994 Winter Olympics in Lillehammer.
-Since 2013, he is an announcer on the television show R U Faster Than a Redneck?.
+Squier also announced a wide range of sports outside of auto racing, including ice skating, golf, and tennis.
+He announced outside of the United States, including Australia, Japan, and Europe.
+He was a play-by-play announcer for CBS' United States coverage of the 1992 and 1994 Winter Olympics.
+In 2013, he was an announcer on the television show R U Faster Than a Redneck?.

+Later life and death

+Squier contracted COVID-19 in November 2020.
+After long-term rehabilitation, Squier recovered from his illness by April 2021.

+Squier died from complications of an intestinal blockage in Stowe, Vermont, on November 15, 2023.
+He was 88.

 Selected filmography

-Squier has acted in several movies, primarily as an announcer.
+Squier acted in several movies, primarily as an announcer.